-At one point, it was enough to be small in order to qualify as a boutique hotel, but now you should stand out with personal touches that genuinely feel like they were chosen by an individual and not by a committee.
+At one point, it was enough to be small in order to qualify as a boutique hotel, but now you need to stand out with personal touches that genuinely feel like they were chosen by an individual, instead of a board of directors.

 Telling your potential customers about all the things that make you different from the commoditized, you-know-what-to-expect experience of the monolithic chains depends on expressing your messages with a voice and using content that gets that message across.

 Hotel blogging is an excellent way for boutique hotels to take advantage of a medium that offers the ability to expand deeply on topics and attract like-minded readers who, given some help, could become advocates for your hotel’s brand.